BSc Midwifery MSc PGCert FHEA

-I am a practising midwife with clinical experience working in the UK, New Zealand and with Médecins Sans Frontières, where I supported maternal and newborn health programmes in low resource and conflict settings; including Somaliland and the Democratic Republic of Congo.
-I returned to the UK in 2013 to undertake an MSc in Public Health for Development before joining the team here at LSHTM.
+I am a practicing midwife with clinical experience working in the UK, New Zealand and with Médecins Sans Frontières, where I supported maternal and newborn health programmes in low resource and conflict settings; including Somaliland and the Democratic Republic of Congo.
+I returned to the UK to undertake an MSc in Public Health for Developing Countries in 2013 before joining the LSHTM team.

 Current Issues in Safe Motherhood and Perinatal Health